galileolajara/cp1/README.md

 ```
 git clone https://github.com/galileolajara/cp1
 cd cp1

+# On Windows, no need to build.
+Pre-built .exe are in the bin folder

+# On Linux, macOS, or BSD, run one of the following:
 make -f Makefile-tcc # to build using TCC
 make -f Makefile-clang # to build using Clang
 make -f Makefile-gcc # to build using GCC